xemu-project/xemu-website/docs/docs/dev/index.md

 Quality commit messages are essential for reviewing patches, navigating history, investigating issues, etc. Therefore, please follow these best practices when writing your commit messages:

 1. Commit messages should be meaningful and should stand on their own as a historical record of why the changes you applied were necessary or useful.
 1. The first line of the commit message should start with a `subsystem: ` prefix followed by a brief description of the change that begins with a capital letter and does not end with a period.
-The first line of a commit message will generally complete the sentence *This commit will...*
+The first line of a commit message will generally complete the sentence *This commit will...*.
+For example: `lpc47m157: Drop call to serial_set_frequency`
 1. Do not use lines longer than 76 characters.
 1. If a patch requires a more detailed explanation of the motivation behind the change, the first line should be followed by a blank line, then followed by a detailed description of why the change is necessary.